apoltix/iTMDb/README.md

 Support for Garbage Collection
 ==============================

 iTMDb was developed with support for both garbage supported and unsupported applications.
-Out of the box, iTMDb compiles to an unsupported binary, but the target can easily be set to supported.
+Out of the box, iTMDb compiles to a non-garbage collected binary, but the target can easily be set to supported.

 Third-party code
 ================